weskempa-liferay/LiferayElectronics/README.md

 ## Importing to Liferay DXP

 ### Step 1: Prepare the Collection
-1. Zip the entire `stentech-fragments` folder
+1. Zip the entire `electronic-fragments` folder
 2. Ensure the `collection.json` file is at the root of the collection

 ### Step 2: Import in Liferay